These courses below reflect a mix of current policy problems and current academic interests.

 Prerequisites: ECON 2100 (formerly 101); MATH 1400 (formerly 104) or 1070 and MATH 1410 (formerly 114) or 1510 (formerly 115) or 1080.

-See Undergraduate Coordinator.
-This course, required for all honors majors, is a two-semester two-c.u. course, with credit given in the spring semester only.
+See the program webpage.
+This course, required for all honors majors, is a two-semester two-c.u. course.
+The fall semester (ECON 4900) counts as one econ elective towards the major.
+The spring semester (ECON 4910) counts only towards the honors requirement.
 Students conduct original research and write a thesis, under the supervision of a faculty advisor.

 Independent Study (ECON 4999) courses are available to students who wish to engage in research on topics of their own choosing under the supervision of the Director of Undergraduate Research or of another faculty member with the prior agreement of that faculty member and of the Director of Undergraduate Research.
 At a minimum, students must write a major paper summarizing, unifying, and interpreting the results of their independent research.